-Whether you are a believer or sceptic it’s impossible to deny that global warming is taking place.
+Whether you are a believer or skeptic it’s impossible to deny that global warming is taking place.
 A large percentage of climate scientists point the finger at mankind for the majority of the temperature increase and our burning of fossil fuels as the main culprit.
 The Intergovernmental panel on climate change (IPCC) has predicted that global temperatures will continue to rise much quicker than they had originally reported.

-Politicians and big business have now woken up to the dangers a severe change in the climate could cause and are sponsoring efforts to reduce the amount of pollutants and greenhouse gases we release into the atmosphere.
+Politicians and big business have now woken up to the dangers a severe change in the climate could cause and are sponsoring efforts to reduce the number of pollutants and greenhouse gases we release into the atmosphere.

-Some scientists have even predicted that the year 2040 could be the first ice free summer the arctic will see.
+Some scientists have even predicted that the year 2040 could be the first ice-free summer the arctic will see.

 As I said above it has been predicted that temperatures will only increase and if we continue adding carbon dioxide to the atmosphere at our current rate, we could see them rise another 3 to 9% by 2001.